terminaldweller/mutator/README.md

 If your code needs a compilation database for clang to understand it and you don't have one,you can use [Bear](https://github.com/rizsotto/Bear).
 Please note that bear will capture what the make runs, not what is in the makefile.
 So run `make clean` before invoking `bear make target`.<br/>

 ### Implementation Notes
-This parts contains notes regarding the implementation of the mutator executables.
+This part contains notes regarding the implementation of the mutator executables.

 #### mutator-lvl0
 * The implementation for the Misra-C:2004 rules 11.1,11.2,11.4 and 11.5 might seem unorthodox.
 Here's the explanation.
 The essence of the 11.1,11.2,11.3 and 11.4 rules as a collective is (after being translated into clang AST) that any time there is an `ImplicitCastExpr` or `CStyleCastExpr` that has `CastKind = CK_BitCast` the rule-checker should tag it. `CK_BitCast` means that a bit-pattern of one kind is being interpreted as a bit-pattern of another kind which is dangerous.
 This `CastKind` couple with the other `CastKinds` provided by the clang frontend enable us to tag cases where there is a deviation from the specified rules.
 Of course it is possible to check for exactly what the rules ask for but execution-time.<br/>